harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - You can now apply Harness' recommended high performance configuration to reach a scale of 1000 concurrent pipelines.
 (SMP-1836)

-   The `override-perf-ci-cd-ff.yaml` file in available in the [Harness Helm chart repo](https://github.com/harness/helm-charts/blob/release/0.9.0/src/harness/override-perf-ci-cd-ff.yaml).
+   The `override-perf-ci-cd-ff.yaml` file is available in the [Harness Helm chart repo](https://github.com/harness/helm-charts/blob/release/0.9.0/src/harness/override-perf-ci-cd-ff.yaml).

 - You can now use your Redis password in your external self-managed Redis database.
 (SMP-1860)